an introduction to spiritual practice

 translation from the original Tamil text)

-The Indian mystic Atisha, who after many years as a great teacher in Northern India spent the second part of his life in Tibet, is credited with creating this technique.
+The Indian mystic Atisha (see page), who after many years as a great teacher in Northern India spent the second part of his life in Tibet, is credited with creating this technique.

 This technique can be practiced wherever we can sit, lie or stand fairly still and observe our breath.
 Instead of fighting or rejecting so called "negative" emotions and vibrations this meditation allows us to consciously absorb these energies and use our heart (not the physical one, but our capacity of unlimited being) as a transformer and purifier.